Voskanyan20/Lib/README.md

 # check-permission-lib
-Lib for send needed tables from one to another db.
+Lib for send needed tables with his columns from one to another db.

 ## Table of contents
 - [Installation](#installation)